PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tail repair adds an explicit singleton channel or removes a redundant trailing- singleton reshape only when its source is CF-like.
 The exporter retains the ordered precanonicalization orchestrator and imports these focused decisions.
+The singleton-reshape-to-CF-binary repair is another focused rule in this owner.
+Its local patterns, feature-axis guard, following binary relationship, rewrite, and CF evidence update are applied atomically through one indexed helper; the orchestrator retains only its ordered call.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and